British Astronomical Association

 If there have been no recent updates try The German comet group page or Seiichi Yoshida's page for information or the Liga Iberoamericana de Astronomia for observations.

-Elsewhere on these pages: Highlights / Newly discovered comets / Periodic comets / Contributing observations / Comet Ephemerides / Upcoming Comets / Observing Comets / Links / Meetings / Publications / Comments and Contacts / Old 2024 News / Comet discovery procedure / Weather information / The Comet's Tale / BAA Comet Section image archive / Project Alcock / More information / Legacy page / Main BAA Comet Section page
+Elsewhere on these pages: Highlights / Newly discovered comets / Periodic comets / Contributing observations / Comet Ephemerides / Upcoming Comets / Observing Comets / Links / Meetings / Publications / Comments and Contacts / Old 2024 News / Comet discovery procedure / Weather information / The Comet's Tale / BAA Comet Section image archive / Project Alcock / More information [Updated 2024 October 1] / Legacy page / Main BAA Comet Section page

-Current comet magnitudes, and observable region for 2024 March
+Current comet magnitudes, and observable region for 2024 November

 Comet Magnitude Trend Observable When visible Last visual observation

-2023 A3 (Tsuchinshan-ATLAS) 12.5 bright 55 N to 65 S morning 2024 February
+2023 A3 (Tsuchinshan-ATLAS) 7.5 fade 85 N to 45 S evening 2024 November

-29P/Schwassmann-Wachmann 13 ? varies 80 N to 40 S best evening 2024 February
+29P/Schwassmann-Wachmann 13 ? varies 70 N to 30 S morning 2024 November

-2022 E2 (ATLAS) 13 steady 80 N to 30 S best evening 2024 February
+2022 N2 (PANSTARRS) 14 steady 55 N to 55 S evening 2024 November

-2023 S3 (Lemmon) 13.5 fade 5 N to 60 S early morning 2024 February
+2023 C2 (ATLAS) 14 fade 15 N to 50 S early morning 2024 August

 Details are usually fully updated at the beginning of each month, but some minor updates may be made more frequently, particularly for brighter comets.
-The last (full) update was on March 2.
+The last (partial) update was on November 9.
 The magnitude is a rough value for the mean magnitude reported; some observers will see the comet brighter than this, whilst others will see it fainter.
 The observable region is an approximate indication of the latitude at which the comet may be seen.
 Under good conditions comets may be visible outside this range.
 The period when visible is for the UK if the comet is visible from the UK, otherwise for 30 S or the Equator as appropriate.
 The last visual observation is as received by the Section, details are often updated on the basis of observations published elsewhere.
 Beginners will often find comets fainter than about 7th magnitude difficult to locate - see below for information on positions and finder charts.

 Highlights and News